 You will be supported through this process and should contact your senior PAC advisor and Health and Safety for guidance through this process.
 PAC may determine that an external and independent investigation is required and work with you to identify and implement solutions to address any psychosocial hazards.

-It is a requirement under the WHS legislation to use a risk management approach to manage hazards and risks to worker health and safety, including psychological health and safety.
+Under the WHS legislation, it is a requirement to use a risk management approach to manage hazards and risks to worker health and safety, including psychological health and safety.
 A risk management approach enables the University to identify and address causal factors and systemic issues that may exist in the work environment.
+The risk management approach consists of:

-Identify the psychosocial hazards and risk factors;
+Identifying the psychosocial hazards and risk factors

 Resources